qwx9/notes/net/algorithms/text/exact.index.md

 and only an gross approximate search would be possible.

 S is assumed to be stored as well as the tree.
-W can be disregarded quickly if W ∉ S.
+P can be disregarded quickly if P ∉ S.
-If W ∈ S, it must be verified a posteriori, which can be done by simply comparing the remaining characters not in the tree, by using the sizes in the nodes.
+If P ∈ S, it must be verified a posteriori, which can be done by simply comparing the remaining characters not in the tree, by using the sizes in the nodes.